Skip to content

 • Contract of your employment, or

 • A formal letter from your employer, issued in the past 2 weeks.
-It must confirm you are still employed by them.
+It must confirm that you are still employed by them.

-• Proof of your accommodation This can be any of the following.
+• Proof of your accommodation.
+This can be any of the following.

 • Confirmation of registration.